Help Your Child Adjust To A New Sibling

 possible, as this will make them feel more at ease.
 If your child is nervous about touching the baby, show them how

-strengthen their bond.
-Always analyse the situation and consider your older child’s mood before doing this.
-They
+this contact will strengthen their bond.
+Always analyse the situation and consider your older child’s mood before

-her newborn sibbling and learn to have fun together.
-(Image by:
+to his or her newborn sibbling and learn to have fun

 Let them choose a gift for the